-- 10.1 The School takes seriously all allegations of abuse made against staff members, including volunteers, and will investigate them in line with the statutory guidance, Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2020, and the Pan-Sussex Child Protection and Safeguarding Procedures. - 10.2 In addition to this outline of the process more detailed guidance for the Case Manager is given in Annex C which should be followed carefully to ensure appropriate action is taken throughout the proceedings. - 10.3 The procedure applies to all adults working in the School or providing a service on behalf of the School to our pupils either within or outside School premises, i.e. all permanent, temporary and support staff, governors, volunteers, contractors and external service or activity providers (collectively referred to as staff or staff members in this procedure).
+- 10.1 The School takes seriously all allegations of abuse made against staff members, including volunteers, and will investigate them in line with the statutory guidance, Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2021, and the Pan-Sussex Child Protection and Safeguarding Procedures. - 10.2 In addition to this outline of the process more detailed guidance for the Case Manager is given in Annex C which should be followed carefully to ensure appropriate action is taken throughout the proceedings. - 10.3 The procedure applies to all adults working in the School or providing a service on behalf of the School to our pupils either within or outside School premises, i.e. all permanent, temporary and support staff, governors, volunteers, contractors and external service or activity providers (collectively referred to as staff or staff members in this procedure). - 10.4 If anyone has a 'low level' concern this does not mean that it is insignificant, however it might not meet the threshold for a more serious allegation set out below.
+Examples of low-level concerns are: being over friendly with children, having favourites, taking photographs of children on their mobile phone, using in appropriate sexualised, intimidating or offensive language.
+It is crucial that any such concerns, are shared with the headmistress (this should include self-referral) so that they can be recorded and dealt with appropriately.

-- 10.4 The allegations management procedure will be used in all cases where it is alleged that a staff member, has: - behaved in a way that has harmed a child, or may have harmed a child; or - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates that they would pose a risk of harm if they work regularly or closely with children.
+The allegations management procedure will be used in all cases where it is alleged that a staff member, has:

+- behaved in a way that has harmed a child, or may have harmed a child; or - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates that they would pose a risk of harm if they work regularly or closely with children. - Behaved or may have behaved in a way that indicates they may not be suitable to work with children